Vaudrain/TextStudyTool/README.md

 add more points at each interval.
 Additionally, if you wish to test the email capability of the server, you will need to wait half a week, at which point you will receive an automated email when the cron job fires.

+## Example files

+There are example token sets in `Back End/Dictionaries`, and example interface schema in `User Environment/Test Environment` to alow for a quickstart.